 Involving your kids in family budget meetings is a great way to show them how you handle finances for the family.
 Be sure to discuss things like how you might be saving up for your next family vacation or big ticket item.
 Give them an idea of what it takes to run your household.
 Provide a breakdown of your monthly bills and other expenditures so they can see what your hard earned money goes to each month.

 If your child is working and earning some income, you should open a guardian or custodial investment account for them.
 They can put in as little as $15/week or more if they can and have it grown over time.
-This is a great way to get them started in investing and seeing the benefits of seeing their savings grow over time.
+This is a great way to teach money management to kids and get them started in investing.
+They will see the benefits firsthand of their savings growing over time.
 The account is under your control until either 18 or 21, depending on the state you live in.
 One thing to keep in mind, with the account in their name, it will be considered an asset when it comes to apply for financial aid for college.

 As your kids get older and definitely before they go off to college, start having conversations about credit card debt and student loan debt.
 Explain to them in detail how credit cards work and how quickly one can fall into debt.
 Remind them it is not real money even though it seems like it is.
-Let them know the process one has to go through if they wind up in major debt.
+Let them know the process one has to go through if they wind up in major debt and the tedious process of credit repair that may follow.
 It will make them think twice about their spending habits.
 Also have the talk about the importance of their credit score and how this is all tied together.

 It is important to not forget about talking to kids about all that advertising they see on TV.
 Explain to them that the goal is to get us to buy a product or service.
 Take the time to sit and watch TV with your kids and talk about the advertisements that come on.
 Ask questions as you watch them like "who created this product" and " what are they trying to tell us".
 The point is not to identify the brand but show them that the motivation behind the ad is to sell something.

-As a parent, on of your main responsibilities is to teach your children about money.
+As a parent, one of your main responsibilities is to teach money management to your kids.
 You need to provide them with the right tools and guidance on how to earn, spend and manage their money.
 It is never too early to start the conversation, and if your kids are older, it is never too late.
 Instilling good financial habits will give them the head start they need for a happy and financially sound life.